AshMoseley/csrf_demo/README.txt

 Overview

 This web application demonstrates a Cross-Site Request Forgery (CSRF) vulnerability.
-The project provides both an example of how CSRF can be exploited and how it can be mitigated within a controlled environment.
+This provides both an example of how CSRF can be exploited and how it can be mitigated in a controlled environment.

 Prerequisites